01-edu/public/subjects/java/piscine/RegexReplace/README.md

 Write a function `removeUnits` that returns the string where the units `cm` and `€` are removed if they follow directly a number and followed by a space.
 Write a function `obfuscateEmail` that returns a string where parts of email addresses are replaced by '*' if they follow the rules below:
 - Hide from the username any character next to `-`,  `.` or `_` if they exist.
-Otherwise, hide 3 characters from the username if its length > 3
+Otherwise, hide 3 characters at most from the username if its length > 3
 - If the remaining part after `@` is in the format `@<third level domain>.<second level domain>.<top level domain>`, then hide the third and top level domains, otherwise hide the second level domain and the top level domain if it is not included in `.com`, `.org` and `.net`.

 ### Expected Functions